 Results continue to be mixed.
 One analysis of a number of studies found smaller trials tended to find that chondroitin was effective, while larger, more thorough studies tended to find that it wasn't.

-Most studies have shown that chondroitin needs to be taken for 2 - 4 months before subjects experience benefits, although some improvement may be experienced sooner.
+Most studies have shown that chondroitin needs to be taken for 2 to 4 months before subjects experience benefits, although some improvement may be experienced sooner.
 Glucosamine and chondroitin can be used along with NSAIDs to treat OA.

 One study found that intravesicular chondroitin (irrigating the bladder with chondroitin) may help relieve symptoms of interstitial cystitis.
 Another single study found that chondroitin, taken orally, might help reduce symptoms of overactive bladder.

 Other conditions for which chondroitin has been suggested include preterm labor, Alzheimer's disease, heart disease, some cancers, including colorectal and breast cancers, and osteoporosis.
 However, no studies have yet evaluated these claims.

 There are no major dietary sources of chondroitin, so people who want to take it must take supplements.

 Dosage and Administration

 Chondroitin is commonly sold as chondroitin sulfate, in capsules or tablets.
 It is often combined with glucosamine and sometimes manganese as well.
 Manganese is a trace element necessary for bone health.
 The total amount of manganese from foods and supplements should not exceed 11 mg per day, but several combination supplements for arthritis (containing glucosamine, chondroitin, and manganese) have more than that.
 Read labels carefully, and consider choosing a supplement without manganese.

 Chondroitin is not recommended for children.
 It is mainly used for treatment of osteoarthritis (OA), a condition that affects adults, and its safety for children has not been studied.